Mathematical models for therapeutic approaches involving electric conductors or shielding: Conclusions and discussion

 \section{Conclusions and discussion}

 In Section \ref{secextc}, we worked out a mathematical model that suggests: placing two or more standard reference electrodes on the skin close to location of head pain would have a positive effect on a minor headache.
 Theorem \ref{thelectrod} (b) gives a specific lower bound on the time over which this is guaranteed to occur, in terms of the parameters of the model.
 Our conclusion that the effect is positive is based on the fact that the electric current in the nerve is reduced after the application of the electrodes.
+Theorem \ref{thelectrodgen} extends the conclusion of Theorem \ref{thelectrod} from two electrodes to several electrodes, and its proof shows that with a larger number of electrodes the effect is amplified (see the explanation in the section \ref{sec:explan}).

 In Section \ref{interf}, we stated that Faraday fabric eliminates pain in an aching joint, due to the shielding effect.
 This is consistent with published clinical evidence in medical literature (see the references in Section \ref{interf}).